-If you know in advance that you are going to be absent, you must schedule the absence with your supervisor at least one (1) week in advance or as soon as reasonably possible.
+If you know in advance that you are going to be absent, you must schedule the absence with your supervisor at least one (1) week in advance.

 If you are unable to report for work on any particular day, you must call and speak directly with a supervisor at least one (1) hour before the time you are scheduled to begin working for that day.
 If you call less than one (1) hour before your scheduled time to begin work, you will be considered tardy for that day.